PURPOSE

 Dave Moskovitz

-Dave works as professional director and investor, mainly with technology startups, and also serves on the boards of Metservice, Starboard Maritime Intelligence, and He Whenua Taurikura.
+Dave works as professional director and investor, mainly with technology startups.
 He is involved in the Jewish community, and is a co-chair of the Wellington Abrahamic Council of Jews, Christians, and Muslims.
 For more information, see Dave’s website and blog.

 HOW THE TRUST IS RUN